 All too often, we think karma abides by Newton’s third law — that for everything we do, there’s an equal reaction coming back to us.
 You always hear phrases like “karma’s a bitch”, or read the subreddit on “instant karma” because Westerners’ interpretation is all about reaction.
 Though consequences are a part of karma, they aren’t the whole story.

-Karma isn’t fate and it isn’t the instant reaction to actions.
-I’ll dig deeper into what karma really is so you understand how it plays out in your life, then give you ways to take control of your karma.
-In the end, you’ll have a practical way to stay true to yourself, find clarity, and fast forward to a future full of success and peace.
+Karma disn’t fate and it isn’t the instant reaction to actions.
+I’ll dig deeper into what the karma definition really is so you understand how it plays out in your life, then give you ways to take control with this karma guide.
+In the end, you’ll have a practical karma guide to stay true to yourself, find clarity, and fast forward to a future full of success and peace.

-According to Patanjali’s Yoga Sutras, a book written in AD 400, karma is one of four yogic practices.
-Karma is a long term concept that describes our life as the consequence of our past lives’ actions.
+Karma definition is a long-term concept that describes our life as the consequence of our past lives’ actions.
+According to Patanjali’s Yoga Sutras, a book written in AD 400, karma definition is one of four yogic practices.
 Since karma accumulates over multiple lives, it’s not instant like the subreddit implies, but it can be coincidental.
-Though you are affected by your past karma, your current actions can alter your karma because it isn’t your fate.
+Though you are affected by your karma’s past actions, your current actions can alter your karma because it isn’t your fate.
 You can break negative karmic cycles when you do the right thing and act with integrity.